simulation-based-inference/simulation-based-inference.github.io/_posts/2022-12-08-a-simulation-based-inference-pipeline-for-cosmic-shear-with-the-kilo-degree-survey.md

 ---
-title: A simulation-based inference pipeline for cosmic shear with the Kilo-Degree Survey
+title: "A simulation-based inference pipeline for cosmic shear with the Kilo-Degree Survey"
 categories:
   - paper
 tags: